-Please see the Judicial Policy in the Appendix for further details on sanctions.
+Please see the Appendix for further details on the Student Conduct Policy and sanctions.

-WITHDRAWAL AND DISMISSAL POLICY Dean Lawler, Brothers College 114 x3327
+WITHDRAWAL AND DISMISSAL POLICY Dean Lawler, BC 114, x3327

 Students may withdraw voluntarily or may be asked to leave the University.
-The following policies apply:

-Academic Withdrawal: A student may be required to withdraw for unsatisfactory scholarship.
-This decision is made by the Academic Standing Committee.
+The following policies apply: Academic Withdrawal: A student may be required to withdraw for unsatisfactory scholarship.
+This decision is made by the Committee on Academic Standing.

-Medical Leave/Withdrawal: At the request of the student (and before the drop deadline), the Dean of

-Educational and Student Affairs (in consultation with physicians and counselors) is authorized to effect a withdrawal for reasons of health without prejudice to consideration of an application for re-admission.
+Medical Leave/Withdrawal: At the request of the student (and before the drop deadline), the Dean of Educational and Student Affairs (in consultation with physicians and counselors) is authorized to effect a withdrawal for reasons of health without prejudice to consideration of an application for re-admission.
 Medical withdrawals after the drop deadline are considered by the Academic Standing Committee upon the recommendation of the Dean of Educational and Student Affairs.

 In exceptional circumstances, the Dean is authorized to require a student to withdraw for reasons of physical or psychological health without prejudice to consideration of an application for re-admission.
-This action might occur if, in the judgment of the University, the student could not benefit from the available, limited therapeutic resources of the University, if the student was threatening to self and/or others.
+This action might occur if, in the judgment of the University, the student could not benefit from the available, limited therapeutic resources of the University or if the student was threatening to self and/or others.